kfrlib/kfr/README.md

 https://www.kfrlib.com

 KFR is an open source C++ DSP framework that contains high performance building blocks for DSP, audio, scientific and other applications.
-It is distributed under dual GPLv2/v3 and [commercial license](https://kfrlib.com/purchase).
+It is distributed under GPLv2+ and a [commercial license](https://kfrlib.com/purchase).

 :star2: **New**: Explore benchmark results from the LIGO, Virgo, and KAGRA collaborations, comparing KFR performance against FFTW for signal processing in gravitational-wave research: https://ar5iv.labs.arxiv.org/html/2503.14292

 ## KFR 7 - What's New

+* KFR 7.1 additions:
+  * `ngfft`: low-overhead FFT API with manual memory management
+  * Up to 40% faster power-of-two FFTs and faster FFTs for sizes with many prime factors
+  * DFT support for GCC and MSVC
+  * `audio_filter` for independent multi-channel FIR, IIR, and convolution filtering of planar `audio_data`
+  * Core Audio decoding on macOS and iOS
+  * Bit-index permutation optimizations for Clang and the generic backend
 * Elliptic filter design
 * Zero-Phase IIR Filter (`filtfilt`)
-* Audio encoding/decoding with support for:
-    * Wave (WAV)
-    * W64
-    * RF64/BW64
-    * AIFF
-    * FLAC
-    * Apple CAF
-    * ALAC
-    * MP3 (decoding only)
-    * Raw PCM
-    * decoding AAC and other formats using MediaFoundation (Windows only)
+* Audio encoding/decoding: WAV, W64, RF64/BW64, AIFF, FLAC, CAF, ALAC, MP3 (decoding only), raw PCM, and AAC/other Media Foundation formats (Windows) or Core Audio formats (Apple platforms)
 * Universal macOS Binaries (Intel + Apple Silicon)
 * Basic RISC-V support
     * Only CPUs with VLEN >= 128 are supported